 1. Selection of the Dissertation Committee

 Before beginning work on the prospectus, you should select a principal dissertation advisor to chair your committee.
 Oftentimes, students begin lining up their principal advisors during their second year in the program; in any event, you should wait no longer than the middle of your fifth semester to have yours in place.
-Prior to the prospectus defense (see no. 3 below), you must select two additional advisors to serve on your dissertation committee, for a total of three committee members.
-The principal advisor and at least one other committee member must be tenured or tenure-track faculty members in the Department of Political Science at Brown unless you obtain an exception from the DGS.
+Prior to the prospectus defense (see no. 3 below), you must select two additional advisors to serve on your dissertation committee, for a minimum of three committee members.
+The principal advisor must be tenured and a second committee member must be tenured or tenure-track faculty in the Department of Political Science at Brown unless you obtain an exception from the DGS.
 One committee member may be from outside the Department of Political Science or outside Brown University.